The Incredible Blanket

 Cut Color 2, leaving a 2-inch tail, and join Color 3.

-With Color 3 and knitting in tails, repeat Rows 1 and 2.
+With Color 3 and weaving in ends as you go, repeat Rows 1 and 2.

 Cut Color 3, leaving a 2-inch tail, and join Color 4.

-With Color 4 and knitting in tails, repeat Rows 3 and 4.
+With Color 4 and weaving in ends as you go, repeat Rows 3 and 4.

 Continue with the same logic, working in pattern and switching colors every 2 rows according to your preferred Color Order.
 Work until piece measures 51 inches, ending with Row 4, then go on to the Finishing section below.
 [561 rows total]